databrickslabs/ucx/README.md

 User should be an account admin to be able to join a collection.

 After this, UCX will be installed locally and a number of assets will be deployed in the selected workspace.
-These assets are available under the installation folder, i.e. `/Users/<your user>/.ucx/`.
+These assets are available under the installation folder, i.e. `/Applications/ucx` is the default installation folder.
+Please check [here](#advanced-force-install-over-existing-ucx) for more details.

 You can also install a specific version by specifying it like `@v0.13.2` - `databricks labs install ucx@v0.13.2`.